 If you are on antibiotics, you want to ensure you are taking your probiotic at least 2-3 hours away from your medication.

-If you choose Bio-K+ as your probiotic, here are some guidelines to help you determine the correct dosage you need:
+If you choose Bio-K+ as your probiotic, here are some guidelines to help.

-For those on antibiotics: to support and rebalance your gut health while on antibiotics as well as prevent potential antibiotic associated diarrhea, we recommend taking one to two of our 50 billion strong capsules for the duration of your treatment, and for five days following.
+For those on antibiotics: to support and rebalance your gut health while on antibiotics, we recommend taking one to two of our Daily Care+ 50 billion capsules for the duration of your treatment, and for five days following.
 If you are taking probiotics for this reason, be sure to take your dosage at least 2-3 hours prior (or after) taking your antibiotic.

-Your Probiotic Contains an Allergen You Are Sensitive Too
+Your Probiotic Contains an Allergen You Are Sensitive To

 Digestive issues and food sensitivities often go hand and hand.
-If your probiotic contains something you are sensitive too, it may be doing you more harm than good.
+If your probiotic contains something you are sensitive to, it may be doing you more harm than good.

 If you are sensitive to gluten, make sure you are taking a product that is certified gluten-free.
 If it is not certified gluten-free, it may contain trace amounts of gluten which can exacerbate your digestive issues.